An Introduction to Deep Morphological Networks: Results and Discussion

 As explained in Section~\ref{subsec:syn_datasets}, two synthetic datasets were proposed in this work to validate the feature learning of the deep morphological networks.
-Furthermore, as introduced, both datasets can be perfectly classified using one opening with specific structuring elements.
-Supported by this, the basic DeepMorphSynNet (Figure~\ref{DeepMorphNet1}), composed of one opening neuron, can be used to validate the feature learning process of the proposed technique, given that this network has the capacity of perfectly classifying the datasets as long as it successfully learns the SE.
+Furthermore, as introduced, both datasets can be perfectly classified using one opening with specific SEs.
+Supported by this, the proposed DeepMorphSynNet, composed of one opening neuron, can be used to validate the feature learning process of the proposed technique, given that this network has the capacity of perfectly classifying the datasets as long as it successfully learns the SE.

-Given the simplicity of these datasets, aside from the methods describe in Section~\ref{subsec:baselines}, we also employed as baseline a basic architecture composed uniquely of a classification layer.
+Given the simplicity of these datasets, aside from the first method describe in Section~\ref{subsec:baselines}, we also employed as baseline a basic architecture composed uniquely of a classification layer.
 Specifically, this network has one layer that receives a linearized version of the input data and outputs the classification.
-The proposed morphological network, as well as the baselines, were tested for both synthetic datasets using the same configuration, i.e., learning rate, weight decay, momentum, and number of epochs of 0.01, 0.0005, 0.9, and 10, respectively.
+The proposed morphological network and baselines were tested for both synthetic datasets using the same configuration, i.e., learning rate, weight decay, momentum, and number of epochs of 0.01, 0.0005, 0.9, and 10, respectively.